SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ### Placing elements visually

-We want in the upper part of the layout to have the classes and the methods shown in a horizontal way, like in the System Browser \(a.k.a.
+We want the upper part of the layout to have the classes and the methods shown in a horizontal way, like in the System Browser \(a.k.a.
 Calypso\).
-So, what we will do is to create another left to right layout, with an spacing of 10 pixels, the classes and the methods.
+So, what we will do is to create another left-to-right layout, with a spacing of 10 pixels, the classes, and the methods.

-Then, we will add that layout to our main layout. the main layout is going to be a top to bottom layout.
+Then, we will add that layout to our main layout. the main layout is going to be a top-to-bottom layout.
 After, we want the code shower and then the button.
-We do not want the code to expand and also we want a separarion of 5 pixels for this layout.
+We do not want the code to expand.
+In addition, we want a separation of 5 pixels for this layout.

 ```
 MyMiniBrowserPresenter >> initializeLayout